 Donna Hodge has been on the GSSI staff for 35 years and a GSUSA member for 43 years.
 Her favorite memory of Girl Scouting is a trip her troop took to Washington, D.C.
 What Donna enjoys the most about her job is getting to know and collaborate with wonderful Girl Scout leaders, who share their time, talents, and resources to benefit girls in our community.
 Donna is a member of Altrusa International, the Vogel Spring Park Neighborhood Association, and the Garvinwood Neighborhood Association.
-Donna is also a member of the Eastern Star #555 and Vegeran of Foreign Wars Auqiliary 1114.
+Donna is also a member of the Eastern Star #555 and Veteran of Foreign Wars Auxiliary 1114.
 An enthusiastic gardener, she loves planting vegetables and flowers, and is an avid reader.

 Angie King, Director of Membership and Community Development

 Angie King has been with GSSI for more than three years.
 Her favorite memories of Girl Scouting are the experiences she has been able to share with her daughter.
 She enjoys her job, because of the Girl Scout Mission and having the chance to help girls develop confidence and leadership skills, so that they will be a generation of exceptional women!
 A graduate of USI, Angie’s previous work experience was at Walt Disney World’s Animal Kingdom, in Orlando, Florida, and at Evansville’s Mesker Park Zoo & Botanical Gardens.

 Kara Messersmith, a graduate of Indiana Business College, with a BS in Business Management, has been a staff member of GSSI since October, 2011.
 Her favorite memory of Girl Scouts is chaperoning GSSI’s two teen delegates to the 2012 Girls’ World Forum in Chicago.
 She met Girl Scouts from all over the world, and they worked together to develop Take Action Projects to implement in their own communities!
 Kara loves empowering girls at a young age and watching them grow throughout the years into strong and powerful women because of Girl Scouts!